 - Wild Cherry wood (Wildkirsche) is particularly suitable for pork, veal, poultry and fish

-Never use wood that has been treated for example telephone poles or railway sleepers.
+- Never use wood that has been treated, for example, telephone poles or railway sleepers.
+These may contain creosote, heavy metals, or other toxic substances.

 Boeries, Biltong and Braai spices